Trump says he’ll nominate Barr for attorney general

-WASHINGTON (AP) — President Donald Trump said Friday he will nominate William Barr, former President George H.W.
+WASHINGTON (AP) — President Donald Trump said Friday he will nominate William Barr, the late President George H.W.
 Bush’s attorney general, to serve in the same role.

 Trump made the announcement while departing the White House for a trip to Missouri.
 He called Barr “a terrific man” and “one of the most respected jurists in the country.”